bronson/portkey/README.md

 ### 3. Access the Web Portal

-Open your browser and navigate to `http://your-server-ip`.
+Open your browser and navigate to `http://your-server-ip` (or with the custom port if configured, e.g., `http://your-server-ip:8080`).

 ## Configuration Options